Indonesia’s Evolving F&B Industry: Amidst the pandemic, the F&B industry emerged as one of the most resilient sectors through digitalization

 (This is an updated version, the first was published on 28 April 2021)

 “What should I eat today?”
 That is a daily question we ask ourselves and for many, the answer is the highlight of our day.
 For most Indonesians, it is normal to hitch a ride to a restaurant and enjoy a meal.
 As the foodie scene evolves, we noticed F&B spending has taken up about 30 to 40 percent wallet share in Indonesia1.
 Moreover, based on a Mondelez2 research report, 1 in every 3 Indonesians have a habit of snacking more than 3 times a day.

 2020 was definitely a tough year for most of us.
 However, looking on the bright side, we were lucky to enjoy the perks of working from home -- such as tantalising our taste buds with new flavours in Indonesia.
-In a blink of an eye, the yearlong pandemic has redefined dining trends in the F&B industry.
+In a blink of an eye, the year-long pandemic has redefined dining trends in the F&B industry.
 For Indonesians, spending more time at home during the pandemic meant ordering more food deliveries.
-According to a study by AppsFlyer3, the number of food delivery app downloads and transactions in Indonesia has increased by 23 and 17 percent respectively in Q1 2020.
+According to a study by Momentum Works, Indonesia’s food delivery services saw strong growth in 2021, posting a growth rate of 24.3% with the gross merchandise value (GMV) increasing to USD$4.6 billion from US$3.7 billion in 2020.
 Given these changes, we are excited to explore this dynamic industry.